The Cost of Downtime

 Hopefully, unlike Alice’s company, 1) you test your code thoroughly, and 2) your software engineers and SREs work in harmony.
 But these practices alone won’t minimize your downtime.

 Modern software architectures are more distributed than ever.
 Long gone are the days of applications running in one server rack—or even one datacenter.
-At first blush, distributed applications would seem to be more resilient, and in many ways, they are.
+At first blush, distributed applications would seem to be more reliable, and in many ways, they are.
 But they’re also incredibly complex, often glued together by a mixed bag of third-party services running halfway around the world.
 (In the IHS Markit survey, network interruptions were the number one cause of downtime.)

-Beyond code test coverage and DevOps culture, mature teams practice chaos engineering.
+Beyond code test coverage and DevOps culture, mature teams practice Chaos Engineering.
 They proactively run Gamedays to unearth weakness in their architecture before it causes downtime.
 But they know chaos doesn’t mean all madness and no method—they thoughtfully plan chaos experiments rather than kill services with reckless abandon.
-Whether you’re a veteran or a newbie in the chaos engineering community, come say hello on Slack!
+Whether you’re a veteran or a newbie in the Chaos Engineering community, come say hello on Slack!